The Live-In Kitchen

 • Dark chocolate

-How to make dark chocolate salted caramel cups
+How to make salted caramel chocolate cups

 1. In a heavy bottomed 3 quart saucepan, heat sugar and water over medium high heat, whisking constantly until the sugar dissolves.